 If you hired a company many years ago to design your website, there is a not-insignificant chance that they re-purposed content from another website they worked on (Yellow Pages = Guilty).

-If your website’s content is not unique, then it is highly likely that Google will penalise you for it – and this includes content that you regurgitate across multiple pages (such as having two identical pages with the only difference being the suburb you use in the title).
+If your website’s content is not unique, then it is highly likely that Google will penalize you for it – and this includes content that you regurgitate across multiple pages (such as having two identical pages with the only difference being the suburb you use in the title).

 2. Poor Quality Website Content